SimonCao1207/DataExplore/README.md

     Accuracy : 0.791, Disparate Impact : 0.838 (worse ACC, worse DI)

     *reason: maybe take the mean of all samples is not a great idea.
-Should have compute worker-specific accuracies by grouping the answers by worker_id and filter out poor performers.*
+Should have computed worker-specific accuracies by grouping the answers by worker_id and filter out poor performers.*

 ## Reference
 - [fr-train](https://github.com/yuji-roh/fr-train.git)
 - [Propublica repo](https://github.com/propublica/compas-analysis)